theicfire/debuggers_eli/README.md

 The main additions I've added is that this compiles for both 32 and 64 bit.
 Additionally, there's a nice Makefile that should get you up and running faster.

 ###Prerequisites
-You'll need `nasm`

-* Ubuntu: `sudo apt-get install nasm`
+1. You'll need `nasm` (Ubuntu: `sudo apt-get install nasm`).

-You also need to make sure that the breakpoints are correct.
+2. You also need to make sure that the breakpoints are correct.
 This varies per computer.

-**For the first example:**
+**Correct breakpoints for the first example:**

 * `$ make`
 * `$ objdump -d hello`